ssuncheol/vision-transformer-pytorch/README.md

 # pytorch-vit
-pytorch implementation of vision transformer
+Train vision transformer from scratch using the Imagenet-2012.